Forced Turnover:

 • The feature start_type contributed approximately 70% of total model importance.

-• This describes how the ball carrier got in possession of the ball, which could be an interception, reception, recovery, etc.
+• This describes how the ball carrier got in possession of the ball.

 • MLS-only data limits generalizability to leagues with different physical demands and player quality.